fastradiobeth/infrared_dark_python/README.md

 ####160-QUIET CATALOGUES
 --------------------------------------------------------
-infrared_dark_python/find_counterparts_alpha.py outputs of sources detected in at least [250, 350] microns with no presence in 160 microns.

 1. **python_src_assoc_250_350_18.0asec.dat** and **python_src_assoc_250_350_18.0asec_full.dat**
   - uses minimum required wavelength beam (18.0", 250 microns), reference wavelength 250 microns, and does not check for 70 micron sources.